sweattep/ancient_quotes/README.md

 >And this is the basic law of the Temple: absolute holiness!

 >If one offered for love all the wealth of one's house, it would be utterly scorned.

+>be careful when a naked person offers you a shirt